codingforpleasure/Linux_tree/README.md

    you can easily use a **kernel dump** for finding the origin for this crash. all you have to do is to install "linux-crashdump" application on your distribution.

-   So Now on every boot the kernel would reserve a sufficinent memory area for the kdump kernel. next time you would recieve a kernel crash, don't panic the crash dump would be stored in **/var/crash** folder.
+   So now on every boot the kernel would reserve a sufficinent memory area for the kdump kernel. next time you would recieve a kernel crash, don't panic the crash dump would be stored in **/var/crash** folder.